DeepGraphLearning/KnowledgeGraphEmbedding/README.md

 This is the PyTorch implementation of the [RotatE](https://openreview.net/forum?id=HkgEQnRqYQ) model for knowledge graph embedding (KGE).
 We provide a toolkit that gives state-of-the-art performance of several popular KGE models.
 The toolkit is quite efficient, which is able to train a large KGE model within a few hours on a single GPU.

+A faster multi-GPU implementation of RotatE and other KGE models is available in [GraphVite](https://github.com/DeepGraphLearning/graphvite).

 **Implemented features**

 Models: